-In the traditional view, phonology is strictly about sounds, and orthography has been considered to have nothing to do with phonological theory or phonological knowledge.
-This has been the case since linguistics distinguished itself from philology under the influence of landmark studies like Saussure (1916/1972).
+In the traditional view, phonology is strictly about sounds, and orthography has been considered to have nothing to do with phonological theory, or phonological knowledge.
+This has been the case since linguistics distinguished itself from philology, under the influence of landmark studies like Saussure (1916/1972).
 However, there are a few recent proposals and observations in the phonological literature that cast doubts on traditional, strictly orthographic-free versions of phonological theory.

 Ito et al. (1996) offer an illustrative example.
-In a Japanese argot language game, known as zuuja-go, reversing occurs based on bimoraic feet: e.g. /(batsu)+(guN)/ \rightarrow [(gum)+(batsu)] 'exquisite'.
-When the first syllable contains a geminate, the reversed segment, which corresponds to a geminate marker in the original word, appears as [tsu]; e.g. /(bik)+(kuri)/ \rightarrow [(kuri)+(bitsu)] 'surprised'.
-Why does [tsu] appear in place of coda /k/ in /bik/?
-The most reasonable conjecture about this conversion of a coda /k/ to [tsu], according to Ito et al. (1996: 224-225), is because the gemination is marked with a smaller version of the letter for /tsu/ (\neg) in Japanese orthography.
-Thus, in terms of orthography, this argot can be expressed as $\Im \circ \triangleleft \Im$ realized as the full-size version of the letter \bigcirc after the reversal (\bigcirc cannot stay small after the reversal, because \bigcirc needs a following segment to express its gemination).
+In a Japanese argot language game, known as zuuja-go, reversing occurs based on bimoraic feet: e.g. $/(bafsu)+(gun)/ \rightarrow [(gum)+(bafsu)]$ 'exquisite'.
+When the first syllable contains a geminate, the reserved segment, which corresponds to a geminate marker in the original word, appears as [fsu]; e.g. $/(bik)+(kuri)/ \rightarrow [(kuri)+(bifsu)]$ 'surprised'.
+Why does [fsu] appear in place of coda /k/ in /bik/?
+The most reasonable conjecture about this conversion of a coda /k/ to [fsu], according to Ito et al. (1996), is because the gemination is marked with a smaller version of the letter for /fsu/ ( $\neg$ ) in Japanese orthography (p.
+224-225).
+Thus, in terms of orthography, this argot can be expressed as $\mathcal{V} \supset \langle \mathcal{I} \supset \mathcal{V} \supset$ , in which the gemination marker $\neg$ is realized as the full-size version of the letter $\neg$ after the reversal ( $\neg$ cannot stay small after the reversal, because $\neg$ needs a following segment to express its gemination).
 This is an example in which orthography offers a straightforward explanation for the sound pattern under question.
 This conclusion does not mean, however, that the Japanese argot pattern is entirely dictated by orthography.
 Ito et al. (1996) show that various prosodic factors affect the formation of the argot-after all, the pattern is based on a bimoraic foot (see Poser 1990 et seq.), which is very phonological.
 It therefore seems that both phonological and orthographic factors together shape the Japanese argot pattern.

 More recently, Nagano & Shimada (2014) proposed that Japanese kanji-Chinese characters used in the current Japanese orthography system-should be used as a representation of lexemes in the Japanese lexicon.
-More often than not, one kanji in Japanese has two readings: for example, 繁 can be read as /cige/ or /han/, both meaning 'prosperous' (see Nagano & Shimada 2014 for extended exemplification).
-This dual reading creates apparently extremely complex suppletive morphological patterns, which can be modeled very simply if kanji for Japanese speakers is a part of linguistic knowledge over which morphological representations can operate.
-Relatedly, Poser (1990) points out one hypocoristic formation pattern in Japanese which makes sense only in terms of orthography.
+More often than not, one kanji in Japanese has two readings: for example, 繁 can be read as /cige/ or /han/, both meaning "prosperous" (see Nagano & Shimada 2014 for extended exemplification).
+This dual reading creates apparently extremely complex suppletive morphological patterns, which can be modeled very simply if kanji is a part of linguistic knowledge of Japanese speakers, over which morphological representations can operate.

+Relatedly, Poser (1990) points out one hypocoristic formation in Japanese which makes sense only in terms of orthography.
 For example, a person named 丘 (/takaçi/) can be called /kjuu/, because /takaçi/ and /kjuu/ are two readings of the same kanji 丘.
 Likewise, a girl with the name 恵 (/megumi/) can be called /kei/, because 恵 has these two readings.
 It is unlikely that phonology alone converts /takaçi/ to [kjuu] or /megumi/ to [kei].
 This hypocoristic formation is instead mediated by the kanji characters.
-At the same time though, this hypocoristic formation pattern is based on a bimoraic foot in that the outcome of the conversion is bimoraic (Poser 1990), as is the case with the argot pattern discussed by Ito et al. (1996).
+At the same time though, this hypocoristic formation is based on a bimoraic foot in that the outcome of the conversion is bimoraic (Poser, 1990), as is the case with the argot pattern discussed by Ito et al. (1996).